craig-m/ansible-anywhere/doc/Build_notes.md

 & .\build_hv_box.ps1
 ```

-A useful packer option is `vagrant.exe rsync-auto`.
+A useful packer command (after running `vagrant up` to start the VMs) is `vagrant.exe rsync-auto` to keep the code in the vm in sync.

 VirtualBox